Yoga Master Carlos Rui Ferreira

 Carlos Rui: Because they lived in the extremes of that huge country.
-One in the south, one in middle and one in the north.
-It was difficult to get to them and it was hard getting used to the climate of India, the pace of people, to everything.
+One in the south, one in the middle and one in the north.
+It was difficult to get to them, and it was hard getting used to the climate of India, the pace of people, to everything.

 XIS: What were the directions you had?